jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 1. You are still signed in to MS720-CLIENT01 as “Admin” and to the **Microsoft 365 admin center** as **MOD Administrator**.

-1. In the upper left navigation, select the three dashes left from **Contoso** to open the full left-side menu.
+1. In the upper left navigation, select the three dashes to the left of the organization name to open the full left-side menu.

 1. Select **Users** and **Active users** from the menu below.